 - Economic Transformation – Harnesses our region’s strengths to develop a vibrant, diverse and higher-wage economy that can compete in the global marketplace.

-- Educational Attainment – Builds the human capital base for a new economy that provides all Alleghany Highland residents with a fair chance of success.
+- Educational Excellence – Builds the human capital base for a new economy that provides all Alleghany Highland residents with a fair chance of success.

 - Health and Wellness – Helps the residents of the Alleghany Highlands lead healthier lives and access the comprehensive health care they need.